JCSHoosier/InstallReferrerAndroid/README.md

 ## How to Test:

+_*Note: After running this the first time, the referrer data is saved to shared preferences and is preloaded on all subsequent app loads.
+This can be overwrote by sending another broadcast to the INSTALL_REFERRER*_

 1) Run the app on AVD (or plug in Android device),
 1) In the terminal enter the Android Debugging Bridge shell:
     ```